 LastPass is a browser-focused manager that supports Mac, Windows, Linux, Android, iOS, Blackberry, Internet Explorer, Chrome, Safari, and Firefox.
 LastPass features auto-form filling, random password generation, secure sharing, and multi-factor authentication.

-1password is another option.
-It supports Mac, Windows, iOS, Android, Chrome, Firefox, Opera, and Safari.
-1password features password generation and has strong encryption, but does not have secure password sharing.
-It also won’t give you password strength reports on all your devices.
+1password is yet another option to consider.
+This application supports Mac, Windows, iOS, Android, Chrome, Firefox, Opera, and Safari.
+It features password generation and has strong encryption.
+However, 1password only offers secure password sharing with the Family and Team subscriptions.
+This password manager will only give you password strength reports for Windows and Mac platforms.

 RememBear vs LastPass

 |Secure sharing||No||Yes||Only in the Family and Team editions|

 |Synchronization||Windows, MacOS, Android, iOS||Windows, MacOS, iOS, Android, Linux||Android, iOS, Windows, Mac, Web, Linux|

 Overall, LastPass has more features.
 RememBear lacks two-factor authentication, a good password strength report, and secure password sharing.
 This makes LastPass a more functional password management service.

 RememBear encrypts items with an encrypted Master Password and a unique device key, which RememBear generates for you.
 Therefore, your items are also encrypted during transit.
 The design is meant to protect against dictionary, brute force, and offline attacks.
 The encryption they use is strong and reliable.